-- Immunohistochemistry for increases in Nrf2 protein levels and translocation into the nucleus; - Western blot for increased Nrf2 protein levels; - Western blot of cytoplasmic and nuclear fractions to observe translocation of Nrf2 protein from the cytoplasm to the nucleus; - qPCR of Nrf2 target genes (e.g., Nqo1, Hmox-1, Gcl, Gst, Prx, TrxR, Srxn), or by commercially available pathway-based qPCR array (e.g., oxidative stress array from SABiosciences) - Whole transcriptome profiling by microarray or RNA-seq followed by pathway analysis (in IPA, DAVID, metacore, etc.) for enrichment of the Nrf2 oxidative stress response pathway (e.g., Jackson et al. 2014).
+- Immunohistochemistry for increases in Nrf2 protein levels and translocation into the nucleus - Western blot for increased Nrf2 protein levels - Western blot of cytoplasmic and nuclear fractions to observe translocation of Nrf2 protein from the cytoplasm to the nucleus - qPCR of Nrf2 target genes (e.g., Nqo1, Hmox-1, Gcl, Gst, Prx, TrxR, Srxn), or by commercially available pathway-based qPCR array (e.g., oxidative stress array from

+SABiosciences)

+- Whole transcriptome profiling by microarray or RNA-seq followed by pathway analysis (in IPA, DAVID, metacore, etc.) for enrichment of the Nrf2 oxidative stress response pathway (e.g., Jackson et al. 2014) - OECD TG422D describes an ARE-Nrf2 Luciferase test method - In general, there are a variety of commercially available colorimetric or fluorescent kits for detecting Nrf2 activation